Frankville, Maryland: History

 Frankville was settled and a post office established at some point prior to 1853.
 In 1853, the Frankville Road Company was incorporated by law.
 In 1856, Frankville included 2 sawmills and 17 residences.
 Frankville was located near Floyd, and at one time around the turn of the 20th century housed a rail station on the Baltimore and Ohio Railroad.
 There were still residents recorded in Frankville in 1912.

 Death of Francis Thomas

-One of the more notable events to happen in Frankville was the 1876 death of Francis Thomas, who was the Governor of Maryland from 1842 to 1845.
-Thomas was struck by a train on 22 January 1876 while walking alongside railroad tracks in Frankville.
-Thomas came to Frankville in 1820 to practice law.
-On the afternoon of 22 January 1876, Thomas had been walking along railroad tracks near his home, when he was run over by an eastbound engine of the B&O Railroad, crushing his skull before ejecting his body from the track.
-The stretch of track where Thomas had been walking contained a sharp curve, preventing Thomas or the conductor from seeing each other coming.
+One of the more notable events to happen in Frankville was the death of Francis Thomas, who was the Governor of Maryland from 1842 to 1845.
+Thomas was struck by a train while walking alongside railroad tracks in Frankville.
+He had come to Frankville in 1820 to practice law.
+On the afternoon of January 22, 1876, Thomas was walking along railroad tracks near his home, when he was run over by an eastbound engine of the B&O Railroad, crushing his skull before ejecting his body from the track.
+The stretch of track where Thomas had been walking contained a sharp curve, preventing Thomas or the engineer from seeing each other coming.